-- Secretary of Homeland Security, Janet Napolitano, announced that immediate relatives of US citizens (spouses, minor children, and parents) who entered the United States illegally, will be able to apply for the new provisional waiver of Inadmissibility beginning March 4, 2013.
-The new process allows immediate relatives to remain in the United States while the I-601A waiver is pending, therefore minimizing the extended time of separation the families endure under the regular process.
+- Immediate relatives of US citizens (spouses, minor children, and parents) who entered the United States illegally, can apply for the provisional waiver of Inadmissibility.
+The process allows immediate relatives to remain in the United States while the I-601A waiver is pending, therefore minimizing the extended time of separation the families endure under the regular process.
 To be granted the waiver, the applicant must demonstrate that denial of the waiver would result in extreme hardship to either his or her US citizen spouse or parent.
-If the waiver is approved, the applicant briefly travels to his/her home country to complete the green card visa processing.
+If the waiver is approved, the applicant briefly travels to his/her home country to complete the green card visa processing..

 - Applications for Consideration of Deferred Action for Childhood Arrivals (DACA) are now available at the US CIS website: www.uscis.gov.
 The applicable form is I-821D and it must be filed with forms I-765, I-765WS, with supporting documentation, and the filing fee of $465.00.
 Persons with criminal records, in removal proceedings, and persons who have used false documents such as false Social Security numbers or have claimed to be US citizens are strongly advised to seek the professional services of an Immigration Attorney before filing Form I-821D.
 For more information on DACA, please contact us.

-- Came to the US under the age of sixteen;
+- Must have entered the United States before the age of sixteen;

-- Have continuously resided in the US for at least five years preceding the date of this memorandum and are present in the U.S. on June 15, 2012;
+- Have continuously resided in the US for at least five years preceding the date of the memorandum and have been present in the U.S. on June 15, 2012;

-- Are currently in school, have graduated from high school, have obtanied a general education development certificate (GED), or are honorably discharged veterans of the Coast Guard or Armed Forces of the U.S.
+- have graduated from high school, obtained a general education development certificate (GED), or must be currently studying;

-- Have not been convicted of a felony offense, a significant misdemeanor offense, multiple misdemeanor offenses, or otherwise pose a threat to national security or public safety; and
+- Must not have been convicted of a felony offense, a significant misdemeanor offense, multiple misdemeanor offenses, or otherwise pose a threat to national security or public safety; and

-Persons will not receive an automatic grant of Deferred Action, but reviews will be done on a case-by-case basis.
+Persons will not receive an automatic grant of Deferred Action; reviews will be done on a case-by-case basis.
 A grant of Deferred Action implies the person cannot be removed or deported from the U.S. during the validity period, and may be eligible for work authorization.
-Since there are serious risks involved in these types of applications, persons are strongly advised not to consult with Notarios, but to obtain qualified legal advice.
+DACA however can be rescinded if the person engages in unlawful conduct.
+Since there are serious risks involved in these types of applications, persons are strongly advised to avoid consulting with Notarios, and obtain qualified legal advice instead.

 - On November 17, 2011, ICE (Immigration and Customs Enforcement) issued guidelines for the exercise of prosecutorial discretion.
 The Memoranda and guidelines give immediate, high priority to the deportation of criminals and those who pose a risk to the U.S. national security while granting persons with strong ties to the United States, the possibility of having their cases administratively closed.
 Priority relief will be given on a case-by-case basis, to persons with no criminal record who have been in the country since childhood, have strong community ties, have been victims of crimes, are veterans or relatives of persons in the armed forces, are caregivers of the ill or elderly, or otherwise have a strong basis for remaining in the United States.
 This measure will benefit a substantial number of DREAMers, children in the U.S. illegally, who wish to pursue a college education or serve in the military.